-As discussed in more detail under the caption "Compensation Discussion and Analysis - Structure and Components of the Executive Compensation Program" above, in 2020, the Company's compensation program was comprised of base salary and cash and equity awards under the 2020 STIP, with the exception of discretionary grants of restricted stock to Michael O'Hara, the Company's Chief Financial Officer, and Shawn Tibbetts, the Company's Chief Operating Officer (see "Discretionary Restricted Stock Awards").
+As discussed in more detail under the caption "Compensation Discussion and Analysis - Structure and Components of the Executive Compensation Program" above, in 2021, the Company's compensation program was comprised of base salary and cash and equity awards under the 2021 STIP.
 The Compensation Committee does not allocate a fixed percentage of the NEO compensation packages to each of these elements and may, in its discretion, elect to change the mix of compensation between cash and equity in any particular year to achieve an appropriate balance among these elements and to incentivize our NEOs to focus on financial and operating results in the near term and the creation of stockholder value over the long term.